Issue 35, 2025

 Abstract

-Sulfur-laden wastewater can be served as a valuable resource to synthesize transition metal sulfides (TMSs) electrocatalysts to address the sluggish kinetics of oxygen evolution reaction (OER) in water splitting, which is a significant issue for environmental and energy advancements.
-However, TMSs are beset with intrinsic constraints, particularly their prevalence of catalytically inert basal planes that impede their efficacy.
-To solve this issue, herein, CoNi-S/CoNi(OH)2 nanosheets on nickel foam (NF) was constructed employing sodium ethyl xanthate (synthesized using sulfur-containing wastewater) to partially vulcanize CoNi(OH)2 for improving OER performance.
-In-situ formed Co9S8-Ni3S2 on CoNi(OH)2 nanosheets provides high density edge active sites, compensating for inert basal planes.
-Due to the bridging effects of S2– and O2–, the electronic redistribution is conducive to form Ni3+, thereby facilitating the phase transformation from CoNi-S/CoNi(OH)2 into active S-containing CoNiOOH.
-Density functional theory calculation verifies that incorporating S into CoNi(OH)2 leads to rich edge-catalytic sites and modulates the adsorption/desorption of oxygen-containing intermediates, significantly reducing the energy barriers of potential-determining step during OER process.
-Additionally, the stability of CoNi-S/CoNi(OH)2 has been enhanced by the strengthened M-S (M=Co, Ni) bonds via the π donation of Mn+ with S2– and O2–.
-All these endow CoNi-S/CoNi(OH)2 the low overpotential of 295 mV at 20 mA cm–2 with a Tafel slope of 58 mV dec–1.
+Sulfur-laden wastewater can serve as a valuable resource for synthesizing transition-metal sulfide (TMS) electrocatalysts to address the sluggish kinetics of the oxygen evolution reaction (OER) in water splitting, which is a significant issue affecting environmental and energy advancements.
+However, TMSs suffer from intrinsic constraints, particularly a prevalence of catalytically inert basal planes that impede their efficacy.
+To solve this issue, herein, CoNi–S/CoNi(OH)2 nanosheets on nickel foam (NF) were constructed employing sodium ethyl xanthate (synthesized using sulfur-containing wastewater) to partially vulcanize CoNi(OH)2 for improving the OER performance.
+In situ formed Co9S8–Ni3S2 on CoNi(OH)2 nanosheets provide a high density of edge active sites, compensating for the inert basal planes.
+Due to the bridging effects of S2− and O2−, the electronic redistribution is conducive to forming Ni3+, thereby facilitating a phase transformation from CoNi–S/CoNi(OH)2 into active S-containing CoNiOOH.
+Density functional theory calculations verify that incorporating S into CoNi(OH)2 leads to rich edge catalytic sites and modulates the adsorption/desorption of oxygen-containing intermediates, significantly reducing the energy barrier of the potential-determining step during the OER process.
+Additionally, the stability of CoNi–S/CoNi(OH)2 was enhanced by the strengthened M–S (M = Co, Ni) bonds via π donation to Mn+ from S2− and O2−.
+All these features endow CoNi–S/CoNi(OH)2 with a low overpotential of 295 mV at 20 mA cm−2 with a Tafel slope of 58 mV dec−1.
 This work presents a strategy for utilizing sulfur-containing wastewater in clean energy applications.

 Supplementary files